actris-cloudnet/dev-toolkit/README.md

 If you are starting the system in local mode for the first time, you may need to [populate the dataportal database](https://github.com/actris-cloudnet/dataportal/#populating-the-database).

 ### Remote mode

+This mode is only available for developers that have access to `actris-cloudnet` private repositories.

+First, make sure that you have cloned the `secrets` repository from `actris-cloudnet`.

 To start the system in remote mode, issue: